wolfSSL/wolfssh/README.md

 From the wolfSSH source directory run:

     $ ./autogen.sh
-    $ ./configure --with-wolfssl=[/usr/local]
+    $ ./configure
     $ make
     $ make check

 The `autogen.sh` script only has to be run the first time after cloning the repository.
 If you have already run it or are using code from a source archive, you should skip it.

 For building under Windows with Visual Studio, see the file "ide/winvs/README.md".

-NOTE: On resource constrained devices the `DEFAULT_WINDOW_SZ` may need to be set to a lower size.
+NOTE: On resource constrained devices the DEFAULT_WINDOW_SZ may need to be set to a lower size.
 It can also be increased in desktop use cases to help with large file transfers.
 By default channels are set to handle 16,384 bytes of data being sent and received.
-An example of setting a window size for new channels would be as follows `./configure CPPFLAGS=-DDEFAULT_WINDOW_SZ=16384`
+An example of setting a window size for new channels would be as follows "./configure CPPFLAGS=-DDEFAULT_WINDOW_SZ=16384"

 examples
 --------

 The directory `examples` contains an echoserver that any client should be able to connect to.
 From the terminal run:

-    $ ./examples/echoserver/echoserver -f
+    $ ./examples/echoserver/echoserver

-The option `-f` enables echo-only mode.
 From another terminal run:

-    $ ssh jill@localhost -p 22222
+    $ ssh_client localhost -p 22222

-When prompted for a password, enter "upthehill".
 The server will send a canned banner to the client:

     wolfSSH Example Echo Server

 Characters typed into the client will be echoed to the screen by the server.
 If the characters are echoed twice, the client has local echo enabled.
-The echoserver isn't being a proper terminal so the CR/LF translation will not work as expected.
+The echo server isn't being a proper terminal so the CR/LF translation will not work as expected.

-The following control characters will trigger special actions in the
-echoserver:

-- CTRL-C: Terminate the connection.
-- CTRL-E: Print out some session statistics.
-- CTRL-F: Trigger a new key exchange.

 testing notes
 -------------

-After cloning the repository, be sure to make the testing private keys read-only for the user, otherwise `ssh` will tell you to do it.
+After cloning the repository, be sure to make the testing private keys read- only for the user, otherwise ssh_client will tell you to do it.

     $ chmod 0600 ./keys/gretel-key-rsa.pem ./keys/hansel-key-rsa.pem \
                  ./keys/gretel-key-ecc.pem ./keys/hansel-key-ecc.pem

 Authentication against the example echoserver can be done with a password or public key.
 To use a password the command line:

-    $ ssh -p 22222 USER@localhost
+    $ ssh_client -p 22222 USER@localhost

 Where the *USER* and password pairs are: